MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/adopt-paas.md

 - *Select the right compute.* For Azure AI Studio and Azure Machine Learning, you need compute resources to build, evaluate, inference, or fine-tune your AI models and prompt flows.
 GPUs should be the default for most AI workloads.
 They're ideal for deep learning, complex matrix operations, and large data sets.
 Consider CPUs for data preprocessing tasks or training machine learning models on small datasets.
 You might want to use CPUs to reserve your GPU quota.

-*Table 1 Use the following resources to find guidance for generative AI applications*
+*Table 1.
+Technical guidance for building generative AI applications*
 | Reference architectures  | Implementation guides |
 | --- | --- |
 | [Baseline OpenAI end-to-end chat reference architecture](/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat) | [Access Azure OpenAI and other language models through a gateway](/azure/architecture/ai-ml/guide/azure-openai-gateway-guide) |